-- Being part of the only organisation in the world devoted to furthering the understanding and practice of the craft of battlefield guiding
+You’ll be part of the only organisation in the world that’s specifically devoted to furthering the understanding and practice of battlefield guiding.

-- To provide opportunities for self-improvement by honing professional skills, both through the validation process and by attending events aimed at developing and improving performance
+You’ll have opportunities to hone your professional skills, both through the validation process and by coming to events that are aimed at developing and improving performance.

-- To make and maintain friendships with people who share your interest and to whom you can turn for advice and help with projects or ventures
+Many of our Members will testify to the fact you’ll make invaluable friendships – building a professional and social network with like-minded people who share your interests; people and to whom you can turn for advice and help with projects or ventures.